BethyHowl/academic-kickstart/content/home/about.md

 +++

 # Biography
 Courtney B Howland is a undergraduate student at the University of Texas in Arlington.
-Her interest includes Web and App developement, and creating gaming enviroments using UDK.
+Her interest includes Web and App development, and creating gaming environments.
+She strives to incorporate her love of programming wither love of art and gaming.
+Bringing the two together using her experience with Java and UDK.

 # Qualification Summary
 * Good eye for detail; well organized, skilled in setting priorities